swiftlang/swift/docs/valref.rst

 Until recently, Swift's support for value semantics outside the “wild west” has been weak.
-While the recent ``Cloneable`` proposal makes new things possible in the “safe” box, it leaves the language syntactically and semantically lumpy, keeping interactions between value and reference types firmly outside the “easy” box and failing to address the issue of generic programming.
+While the recent ``Cloneable`` proposal makes new things possible in the “safe” zone, it leaves the language syntactically and semantically lumpy, keeping interactions between value and reference types firmly outside the “easy” zone and failing to address the issue of generic programming.

-This proposal builds on the ``Cloneable`` proposal to create a more uniform, flexible, and interoperable type system while solving the generic programming problem and expanding the “easy” box.
+This proposal builds on the ``Cloneable`` proposal to create a more uniform, flexible, and interoperable type system while solving the generic programming problem and expanding the “easy” zone.

 General Description